 Caring For Residents Like They’re Family

-“Episcopal Church Home has a great reputation,” Austin added.
-“And I believe part of our reputation is that we care for our residents.
+“Episcopal Church Home has a great reputation,” he added.
+“And I believe part of our reputation is how much we care for our residents.
 Family members come in daily, telling us how much they appreciate us.”

 Ronald isn’t alone in being considered a family member by residents, Bryan said.
 “It is an honor to care for our residents so closely that they consider us a part of their extended family.”

-Contact Elizabeth Pace at 502-736-8043 or epace@erslife.org to schedule a complimentary tour of our award-winning assisted living and memory care households, featuring private suites and exceptional amenities.
+To schedule a free tour of ECH today and learn more about our memory care community, contact Elizabeth Pace at 502-736-8043 or epace@erslife.org.
 This is the perfect opportunity to see why so many families trust Episcopal Church Home for themselves and their loved ones.